 Are you the right candidate?

 We will need to assess you through a physical examination.
 Calves should be examined in both the neutral and the tiptoed position to determine if the bulky calves are due to enlarged muscle.
-If it is, then Botox will be a suitable treatment.
+If it is, then Botulinum toxin will be a suitable treatment.
 If not, you may have to consider other options like surgical reduction.

 How long will the result last?

-The effect of Botox can generally last 4 to 6 months.
+The effect of Botulinum toxin can generally last 4 to 6 months.
 You can expect to see a reduction in calf size after 2 to 4 weeks, but a follow-up session may be required to achieve the optimum calf reduction.
 The result is not permanent but the effect will last longer with repeated treatments.

 What are the side effects?

-Side effects are generally rare and mild with cosmetic Botox treatment.
+Side effects are generally rare and mild with cosmetic Botulinum toxin treatment.
 As with all injection-related procedures, there could be pain, redness and bruising.
 However, these are all temporary and the pain can be minimised through the application of numbing cream and cold compress before injection.
 There is also no recovery time associated with this procedure and you can expect to resume daily activities immediately after treatment.

 Oh WJ, Kwon TR, Oh CT, Kim YS, Kim BJ.
 Clinical Application of Botulinum Toxin A for Calf Hypertrophy Followed by 3-Dimensional Computed Tomography.
 Plast Reconstr Surg Glob Open.
 2018;6(2):e1071.